 The City of Los Angeles settled the lawsuit in 1995 and issued the 30 plaintiffs a California License to Carry.

 Now, twenty-four years later, Los Angeles Police Chief Michel Moore wants to terminate these valid licenses.
-His reason being that “it was unlikely the individuals still faced extraordinary physical danger to their lives.”
+His reason was that “it was unlikely the individuals still faced extraordinary physical danger to their lives.”

 He also goes on to state that the crime rate is down and there are more police officers on the streets, so the level of danger to an average person has been reduced.